Tristan and Iseult: Irish

 Scholars have given much attention to possible Irish antecedents to the Tristan legend.
 An ill-fated love triangle is featured in several Irish works, most notably in Tóraigheacht Dhiarmada agus Ghráinne (The Pursuit of Diarmuid and Gráinne).
-In this literary work, the aging Fionn mac Cumhaill is to marry the young princess, Gráinne.
+In this literary work, the ageing Fionn mac Cumhaill is to marry the young princess, Gráinne.
 At the betrothal ceremony, she falls in love with Diarmuid Ua Duibhne, one of Fionn's most trusted warriors.
 Gráinne gives a sleeping potion to all present but Diarmuid Ua Duibhne, and she convinces him to elope with her.
 Fianna pursues the fugitive lovers across Ireland.

-Another Irish analog is Scéla Cano meic Gartnáin, preserved in the 14th-century Yellow Book of Lecan.
+Another Irish analogue is Scéla Cano meic Gartnáin, preserved in the 14th-century Yellow Book of Lecan.
 In this tale, Cano is an exiled Scottish king who accepts the hospitality of King Marcan of Ui Maile.
 His young wife, Credd, drugs all present and convinces Cano to be her lover.
 They try to keep a tryst while at Marcan's court, but they are frustrated by courtiers.
 In the end, Credd kills herself, and Cano dies of grief.

 The Ulster Cycle includes the text Clann Uisnigh or Deirdre of the Sorrows in which Naoise mac Usnech falls for Deirdre.
 However, King Conchobar mac Nessa imprisons her due to a prophecy that Ulster will plunge into civil war due to men fighting for her beauty.
 Conchobar agrees to marry Deirdre to avert war and avenges Clann Uisnigh.
 The death of Naoise and his kin leads many Ulstermen to defect to Connacht, including Conchobar's stepfather and trusted ally, Fergus mac Róich.
 This eventually results in the Irish epic tale Táin Bó Cúailnge.

 Persian

 Some scholars suggest that the 11th-century Persian story Vis and Rāmin is the model for the Tristan legend because the similarities are too significant to be coincidental.
-However, the evidence for the Persian origin of Tristan and Iseult is very circumstantial.
-Some suggest the Persian story traveled to the West with story-telling exchanges in a Syrian court during crusades.
+The Persian scholar Dick Davis also suggested that the name "Iseut" could be derived from "Wiset", an Arabised pronunciation of "Viseh", the full name of the heroine in the Persian poem.
+Some suggest the Persian story travelled to the West with story-telling exchanges in a Syrian court during crusades.
 Others believe the story came West with minstrels who had free access to both Crusader and Saracen camps in the Holy Land.
+However, some of the evidence for the Persian origin of Tristan and Iseult is very circumstantial.